libcpr/docs/advanced-usage.md

 ```
 {% endraw %}

-To leave parts of the range empty, a -1 can be specified as the boundary index when creating the partial range:
+To leave parts of the range empty,  `-1` can be specified as the boundary index when creating the partial range:

 {% raw %}
 ```c++